secmon-as-code/alertchain/docs/policy.md

 - `source` (string, optional): Data source
 - `attrs` (array, optional): Array of [Attribute](#attribute)
 - `refs` (array, optional): Array of [Reference](#reference)
 - `namespace` (string, optional): Namespace of Attributes (attrs).
-Global attributes are shared among alerts and actions that have the same namespace.
-If not set, the global attribute feature is not enabled.
+Persistent attributes are shared among alerts and actions that have the same namespace.
+If not set, the Persistent attribute feature is not enabled.
 - `data` (any): Original data of the alert
 - `raw` (string): Pretty-printed JSON string of the alert data